dansimpson/amqp-js/README.markdown

 Observers
 Connection
 Event Types
-Diagnostics
+Diagnostics (For logging to the higher level APIs (console.log in JS) etc)

-I will be releasing the protocol implementation shortly, targetting advanced actionscripters that want to implement their own high-level implementation.  *The swf compiles down to 18K so far*.
+I will be releasing the protocol implementation shortly, targetting advanced actionscripters that want to implement their own high-level implementation.  **The swf compiles down to 18K so far**.

 Thanks to Ben Hood and Aman Gupta for opening up their AMQP projects.
 I have referenced both during the development process.

-##AS3/Flex/Flash - High Level Implementation (Work in Progress 06/20/2009)
+##AS3/Flex/Flash - High Level AKA Velveteen (Work in Progress 06/20/2009)
 I will also be releasing velveteen, a higher level AS3 libary.
 Velveteen will abstract the protocol and provide the programmer with a more sensible API for the most common features.